Inspiredsoft/exporter/README.md

-# exporter
+# Exporter
-An annotation based excel and txt data exporter
+Exporter is an annotation based excel and txt data exporter from data from a list of pojo java class.